-'Hometown Heroes Or Whatever': Low-Wage Workers Want More Than Praise
+More Essential Than Ever, Low-Wage Workers Demand More

 "The most expensive hamburger you make in your life"

-Workers are calling for basic protection against the virus: masks, gloves and disinfectant.
+Workers had started with calling for basic protection against the virus: masks, gloves and disinfectant.
 But they are also united over workplace concerns that have gnawed at them since long before the pandemic.
-Most of them have unreliable income, unpredictable schedules, limited health care and hardly any benefits.
+Most of them have unreliable income, unpredictable schedules, limited health care and benefits.

 "It's not like we're demanding something new — for years we've been demanding safety of working conditions," says Bartolomé Perez, who's worked as a cook at McDonald's for 30 years, speaking in Spanish.